|photo credit: www.house.leg.state.mn.us/SessionDaily|

 Cilek went on to say:

-There's a whole list of addition reasons Fenton's bill is horrible that I credit the Minnesota Voters Alliance for providing.
+There's a whole list of addition reasons Fenton's bill is horrible that we credit the Minnesota Voters Alliance for providing.
 Please contact your legislators to remove "Alternative procedure" from the house election omnibus bill.
 Simply pick one or all of the many reasons:

 - This bill changes our system from an Election Day, to an Election Month and a half, giving voters an extra 46 days to find a convenient time to vote before their eligibility can be verified.